frabjous/jhap-templates/documentation/typesetting_guide.md

 Creating a git commit is like creating and saving a "snapshot" of the assignment at its present state.
 It is a good idea to create one if you are making changes you are unsure about and may want to revert later.
 The framework does not currently provide a direct way of reverting to prior commits.
-However, it is very easy for Kevin to do it on the server if needed.
+However, it is easy for Kevin to do it on the server if needed.

 Most files are also backed up when a new proof set or publication version is created.

-## Text to speech for proofreading
+## Text-to-speech for proofreading

-There is a button near the upper right of toolbar that looks like a loudspeaker.
+There is a button near the upper right of the toolbar that looks like a loudspeaker.
 This button will pass parts of the text of the document being edited to a text-to-speech program.
-The text will be read out loud, starting with the active line in the editor, and scrolling down as it goes.
+The text will be read out loud, starting with the active line in the editor (or the selection if some text has been selected), and scrolling down as it goes.
 After activation, the loudspeaker becomes a pause button.

 I find having text read back to me one of the best ways to catch typos and other small problems.